meta-company/makex/documents/source/trouble.md

 If you don't want to see these messages, address the warnings, use a flag to quiet, or improve the executable you are trying to run.

+### Makex seems slow handling large files

+Makex generates checksums of input/output files.
+At the moment, this is currently done in a single process.

+It's usually best to just wait for the file hashing to complete for the set of input files.

+You may omit large output files from the Target's outputs and this will prevent hashing.

 ### Makex hangs while running a command

 NOTE: If a shell/execute/command waits for input, Makex will hang.
 This is by design.